section-engineering-education/engineering-education/articles/django-react-app/index.md

 We've come to the end of this tutorial and learnt how to configure Django and React to interact with each other.
 Hope you have learnt one thing or two from this.

-The source code for this application is available [here](https://github.com/OkothPius/React-todo-app) on Github and you can also check [more](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react) on Django and React(Jordan Irabor, 2020)
+Check [more](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react) on Django and React(Jordan Irabor, 2020).